 PG10 with connection remote transducer (blue cable at bottom) in a well house.

 Rear view of PG10, showing connection to 4-20 mA output (gray cable).

 Our first stop was a well house.
 Here two PG10s with remote transducers are used to monitor system pressure.
-The PG10s show percent-of-full-scale-pressure on their bar graphs and have 4-20 mA outputs that are connected to the utility’s SCADA system.
+The PG10s show percent-of-full-scale pressure on their bar graphs and have 4-20 mA outputs connected to the utility’s SCADA system.
 Although the SCADA system has an HMI screen in the well house, the PG10s allow utility workers to access the pressure readings from the two transducers without logging into the SCADA system.

 The cage on this PT-500 is doing its job keeping the muck off the transducer.
 Yucky!